-We are counting the days until R22 becomes unavailable.
-Right now, it is possible to get this refrigerant but only if you are willing to pay the high r-22 refrigerant price.
-Knowing that the phase-out is imminent has led manufacturers to stop producing more of the product.
-The supply is getting lower while the demand increases.
-The situation will only get worse with the prices possibly spiraling out of control as we approach 2020.
+Right now, it is possible to get this refrigerant but only if you are willing to pay the high R-22 refrigerant price.
+In fact, before the approaching phase-out deadline, manufacturers stopped producing more of the product.
+They were more interested in selling their remaining stock, rather than producing it.
+Therefore, the supply of R-22 is getting lower while the demand increases.
+The situation will only get worse with the prices possibly spiraling out of control as we move forward.

-Those who will experience refrigerant leaks will have to face incredibly high repair costs — something that is not avoidable if they stick with the same system until the summer and beyond.
+Those who will experience refrigerant leaks will have to face incredibly high repair costs -something that is not avoidable if they stick with the same system.
 The rates charged will keep going up as the months roll by because the sources of coolant also jack up their prices.
-Given the inevitability of market forces, there will be a rush to secure more R22 just before the complete ban which will likely make the product even more expensive than it already is.
+Given the inevitability of market forces, there will be a rush to secure more R22, which will likely make the product even more expensive than it already is.
 Currently, it could cost a 5-ton air conditioner $2000 or more to recharge their system.